SwanCare design unveiled

 current - construction to commence first quarter 2018

-Cameron Chisholm Nicol are currently delivering a benchmark 124 bed aged care facility for SwanCare at their existing Bentley campus.
+Cameron Chisholm Nicol recently completed a benchmark 124 bed aged care facility for SwanCare at their existing Bentley campus.

 The design is informed by our ongoing research into the complex needs of aged care, dementia and palliative care.
 The biggest issue for aged care residents is disorientation, which can lead to confusion and distress.
 Lack of engagement is another challenge.
 This places stress on staff, who need to spend much of their time and resources managing the residents.
 The objective is to create a safe, secure and engaging environment that is mutually supportive of both residents and the people who care for them.

 Our design concept starts by breaking down space into legible, familiar components.
 A whole-of-building approach uses the analogy of a home /street /neighbourhood /village /town.
 Each room (‘home’) is clustered in a group of 8-10 on a short corridor (a ‘street’), with adjacent dedicated living, dining and kitchenette spaces (the ‘neighbourhood’).
 Four ‘neighbourhoods’ create a ‘village’ on each of the four floors.
 The entire building becomes the ‘town’, centred on an active central courtyard.
 Communal/public spaces and amenities are on the ground floor (the ‘town’ centre).
 These include an allied services hub; a hairdresser; a refurbished café; and multiple landscaped outdoor spaces.
 The ground floor also houses a commercial kitchen and laundry, and has access to basement parking.